ed0x6974/app-deployatron-8/README.md

 1. Create a directory:
    `app_path/staging/feature-b-main/`
 2. Generate a dump of the production database.
-3. Build the frontend and place it in:
+3. Build the frontend and place built files in:
    `app_path/staging/feature-b-main/front/`
 4. Copy backend files to:
    `app_path/staging/feature-b-main/api/`